-In the further opinion of Special Counsel, the portion of each Installment Payment representing interest and distributable in respect of any Revenue Obligation is not treated as an item of tax preference for purposes of the federal alternative minimum tax.
+In the further opinion of Special Counsel, the portion of each Installment Payment representing interest and distributable in respect of any Revenue Obligation is not treated as an item of tax preference for purposes of the federal alternative minimum tax on individuals.
+Special Counsel expresses no opinion regarding the applicability of the federal corporate alternative minimum tax to the adjusted financial statement income of certain corporations.

 Ownership of, or the receipt of interest on, tax-exempt obligations may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, certain foreign corporations doing business in the United States, certain S corporations with excess passive income, individual recipients of Social Security or Railroad Retirement benefits, taxpayers that may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations and taxpayers who may be eligible for the earned income tax credit.
-Special Counsel expresses no opinion with respect to any collateral tax consequences and, accordingly, prospective purchasers of the Revenue Obligations should consult their tax advisors as to the applicability of any collateral tax consequences.
+Special Counsel expresses no opinion with respect to any collateral tax consequences and, accordingly, prospective purchasers of the Revenue Obligations should consult their own tax advisors as to the applicability of any collateral tax consequences.